 - bladder and bowel issues

-Medications can help reduce the frequency and severity of attacks while other drugs and therapies can help alleviate symptoms.
-Treatment can also help change the course of your disease and slow progression.
+Medications can help reduce the frequency and severity of attacks.
+Other drugs and therapies can help alleviate symptoms.
+Treatment can also help change the course of your disease and slow its progression.

 The Multiple Sclerosis Society recommends taking a comprehensive approach.
 This means:

-- Symptom management using different medications and therapies
+- managing symptoms using different medications and therapies

-- Rehabilitation programs so you can maintain your independence and continue your activities at home and work in a way that’s safe and appropriate to your changing needs
+- taking part in rehabilitation programs so that you can maintain your independence and continue your activities at home and work in a way that’s both safe and appropriate to your changing needs

-- Professional emotional support to help you cope with your new diagnosis and any emotional changes you may experience, like anxiety or depression
+- seeking professional emotional support to help you cope with your new diagnosis and any emotional changes you may experience, like anxiety or depression

-Though the symptoms of MS can be burdensome, it’s important to know that many people with MS continue to live active and productive lives.
+Though the symptoms of MS can be burdensome, it’s important to note that many people with MS continue to live active and productive lives.

 Depending on your symptoms, you may need to make some adjustments to the way you go about your daily activities.

 Ideally, you want to continue to live your life as normally as possible.
 So, avoid isolating yourself from others or stopping doing the things you enjoy.

 Being active can play a big role in managing MS. It can help reduce your symptoms and help you keep a positive outlook.